What is Addison’s Disease?

 While there is no specific Addison’s disease diet that can cure Addison’s disease, certain dietary changes can help manage the symptoms and prevent complications.

 A high-sodium diet may benefit some of Addison’s disease patients with low aldosterone.
 Aldosterone, one of the hormones produced by the adrenal glands, helps regulate blood pressure and balance the fluids in the body.
 When the body does not produce enough aldosterone, blood pressure can drop, which can cause dizziness and fainting.
-To aid in maintaining blood pressure, people with Addison’s disease may need to consume more sodium than normal.
-Therefore, salt intake is an important consideration for people with Addison’s disease.
+In order to maintain their blood pressure, people with Addison’s disease may need to consume more sodium than normal.
+Therefore, it is important for people with Addison’s disease to consume more salt.
 This can be done by adding a pinch of salt to food, using saltier seasonings, or eating salty snacks.
 Also, a doctor or a nutritionist can provide guidance on the proper sodium sources and the amount of sodium one should consume each day.

 Other sources containing sodium include: